NXP/dds-tsn/README.md

 1. Now start the interference as described in step 4.
 1. The vehicle should be able to successfully finish the moose test in the Gazebo simulation thanks to prioritized vehicle control traffic.

+### Calibration to reproduce the vehicle crash on various platforms
+If the moose test passes with interference and DDS-TSN integration enabled, you may need to tune the demo to your platform.
+With the help of various users of our repository, we derived the following recommendations to reproduce the crash due to interference:
+1. Double-check you followed the instructions, including the reduction of the Ethernet link speed down to 100Mbps or lower.
+1. Increase the severity of delaying/dropping a control packet due to interference by increasing the time period between control messages.
+In [our code](dds_tsn_demo/src/vehicle_control.cpp#L45), the period is 10ms now.
+By increasing it gradually on machine A, one can get to the point when the moose test starts to fail.
+Once this threshold is found, the sensitivity of the interference should become higher.
+1. Tweak the vehicle steering control in the [steeringCommands](dds_tsn_demo/src/vehicle_control.cpp#L68) table.
+The table includes a list of ego vehicle’s longitudinal coordinates and associated linear and angular components of the velocity applied at this coordinate to the ego vehicle by the vehicle controller.
+By varying the coordinates, we can modify where in the trajectory the velocity of the ego vehicle changes.
+Changing the velocity components themselves adjusts the motion changes at a given location.
+1. Modify the simulated scene in the [modeled world](dds_tsn_demo/world/gazebo_diff_drive_moose_test.world) in terms of object position, size and mass to make the timing of control packets even more critical.
+Modification of the world can be easily done in the [Gazebo simulator GUI](https://classic.gazebosim.org/tutorials?tut=build_world&ver=1.9).
+1. Lower the CPU clock speed, especially, if you use desktop- or server-grade processors instead of embedded SoCs.

 ## How to measure TSN performance

 To accurately measure the TSN performance of the network, consider [installing gPTP time synchronization on machines A and C](https://tsn.readthedocs.io/timesync.html).
 Furthermore, check if your network interfaces perform hardware time stamping with `sudo ethtool -T <network_interface>`.